thepirateproxy/A-Step-by-Step-Guide-to-Using-Proxyium/README.md

 ### Key Features of Proxyium Free Web Proxy

-- **Free and Easily Accessible**: [Proxyium proxy](https://www.okeyproxy.com/proxy/how-to-use-proxyium-free-web-proxy/?link=b63b57) is free to use.
+- **Free and Easily Accessible**: [Proxyium free web proxy](https://www.okeyproxy.com/proxy/how-to-use-proxyium-free-web-proxy/?link=b63b57) is free to use.
 For users who want to unlock specific websites such as YouTube or Twitter, it offers a convenient and cost-effective solution.
 Simply visit its website, enter the URL, and access the desired site quickly.

 - **No Installation or Configuration Required**: The entire browsing process takes place on their website, so you don't need to download or install any extensions or software.
 This simplifies the process for users with basic requirements.